Music

 Leona Lewis (2006-present)

-With a voice that galvanised the nation and a talent for imbuing ballads and bangers with emotion and power, Leona Lewis is one of the 21st century's leading soul-pop singers.
-Born in London in 1985, she attended the prestigious BRIT School during her teens, eventually leaving the performing-arts institution.
+With a voice that galvanized Britain and a talent for imbuing ballads and bangers with emotion and power, Leona Lewis is one of the 21st century's leading soul-pop singers.
+Born in London in 1985, she attended the prestigious BRIT School during her teens, eventually leaving the performing-arts institution to pursue music on her own terms.
+That led her to the third season of The X Factor, where her passionate audition version of "Over the Rainbow" invigorated the audience and the judges, jump-starting a run on the show that ended with her winning a record deal.

 Faith Hill (1993-present)